Prospect Medical Holdings: History

 Also in 2021, Prospect and Yale New Haven Health (YNHH) began talks aimed at a sale of Prospect's three Connecticut hospitals to YNHH.
 The two companies in 2022 signed a $435 million agreement for the transfer of Waterbury Hospital, Manchester Memorial Hospital, and Rockville General Hospital.
 However, following a high-profile six-week cyberattack in 2023 by hacker group Rhysida against Prospect, YNHH began to raise concerns about Prospect's financial difficulties.
 These troubles were only worsened by the cyberattack, and led to a $7 million bailout by the state to keep the hospitals running.
 Problems included stalled Medicaid payments resulting from the attack, as well as deteriorating maintenance conditions at the hospitals and overdue bills to outside vendors.
 As a result, YNHH proposed a "Recovery Plan," wherein Prospect would lower the purchase price in exchange for YNHH providing immediate managerial support in the wake of the attack.
 The deal would also require financial support from the state.
 The state indicated its support for the new plan in March 2024, however YNHH sued Prospect in May to terminate the deal, stating that Prospect violated their 2022 purchase agreement by failing to make rent payments on the hospitals, not paying their taxes, and driving away physicians and vendors.
 Prospect responded through a countersuit, alleging that YNHH deliberately stalled the closing of the deal in order to lower their monetary commitment.

 On January 12, 2025, Prospect Medical filed for Chapter 11 bankruptcy protection, listing assets and liabilities between $1 billion and $10 billion.
 The company struggled with rising interest costs and high debt.
+The Atlanta-based Centurion Foundation completed its purchase of the Roger Williams Medical Center and Our Lady of Fatima Hospital in Rhode Island, which Prospect had bought from CharterCARE in 2014.